naufaltjakra/phishing-website-detection/README.md

 **2. Generate new Pickle Model (optional)**

-Open random_forest_manual.py file
-Uncomment the pickle code on line 296 & 297
+Open random_forest_manual.py file and Uncomment the pickle code on line 296 & 297

 Navigate to the folder on console